Azure-Samples/Azure-Functions-Private-Endpoints/README.md

 ### Options

-You can use the [Azure Cosmos Emulator](https://docs.microsoft.com/azure/cosmos-db/local-emulator) and [Azure Storage Emulator](https://docs.microsoft.com/azure/storage/common/storage-use-emulator), along with the Azure Functions Core Tools, if you wish to develop and test locally.
+You can use the [Azure Cosmos DB Emulator](https://docs.microsoft.com/azure/cosmos-db/local-emulator) and [Azure Storage Emulator](https://docs.microsoft.com/azure/storage/common/storage-use-emulator), along with the Azure Functions Core Tools, if you wish to develop and test locally.

 ## Deploy to Azure